welaughindoors/EmberUDK/README.md

 - API's for Grapple
 - API's for Static Cosmetic items
 - API's for Cape/Cloth Cosmetic Items
+- API's for modular items.
 - TestPawn uses medium AttackFramework
 - Made collision between pawn and cape
 - Chain limit enabled (chain X attacks.
 Last attack needs to go to idle before continuing)
 - Attack Locks (on heavies)
+- Remade pawn rendering code to use modular method rather than static

 ####AI by Inathero
 - Will follow player on sight and attack on sight (can enable/disable this w/ console commands)